carodelafuente/color-picker/README.md

 # Color Picker
-An HSLA color picker made with HTML/CSS and vanilla Javascript.
+An HSLA color picker made with HTML/CSS and vanilla JavaScript.
 ![](color-picker.gif)